 As required by the implementation procedures, a University-wide Consulting Management Committee (CMC) was first convened on December 10, 2007.
-The CMC is authorized to review and recommend disposition of certain consulting situations that do not have obvious resolution.
-The CMC also offers input on unforeseen situations put before it that may arise as a result of consulting activities.
-To date, the CMC provided advice to the directors of the Faculty Consulting Offices on an ad hoc basis, and has also reviewed eleven general situations resulting in formal position papers.
-For example, based on one position paper, participation in promotional presentations with pharmaceutical companies has been banned.3
+The CMC was previously authorized to review and recommend disposition of certain consulting situations that did not have obvious resolution.
+The CMC offered input on unforeseen situations put before it that might arise as a result of consulting activities.
+The CMC provided advice to the directors of the Faculty Consulting Offices on an ad hoc basis and reviewed eleven general situations resulting in formal position papers.
+For example, based on one position paper, participation in promotional presentations with pharmaceutical companies has been banned.3 As of FY22, the CMC will continue to review the audit reports, monitor implementation of management plans and provide feedback relating to the consulting policy and system from the perspective of the faculty.
+However, due to the complex regulatory environment in which consulting resides, questions related to specific cases will no longer be addressed by the committee but will be examined collaboratively by the FCOs, Compliance, the Office for the Vice President of Research and other relevant University offices.